A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Introduction

 The advantages of the DS-WGAN framework are three-fold.
-First, DS-WGAN exploits the doubly stochastic structure in arrival processes and assigns the generative neural network to only focus on capturing the statistical features in the unobserved random arrival rate process.
-No parametric or specific distribution assumption is added to the random arrival rate process.
-Second, because of the exploitation of the doubly stochastic structure, the successful model estimation of DS-WGAN only requires a moderate size of data.
-We show that a sample size of $n=300$ days of data render robust model estimation of DS-WGAN using several experiments with synthetic and real data.
-We remark that this advantage can be particularly attractive in the contexts of operations research and management science, in which there are rarely massive size of representative data available (unlike the image area, as a comparison).
-Third, DS-WGAN enables what-if simulation analysis, which can support performance evaluation and decision making for systems that do not yet exist; see \cite{nelson2016some} for a discussion on what-if simulation.
+First, the use of generative neural networks in modeling the joint distribution of unobserved arrival rates assume no parametric or specific distribution family, which provides adequate modeling capacity and reduces the risk of mis-specification.
+Second, the simulator exploits the known doubly stochastic Poisson structure in arrival processes, and assigns the generative neural network to only focus on modeling the unobserved random arrival rate process.
+This is in contrast to the pure generative neural networks used in the literature where the networks are assigned to learn everything, which requires excessive representative data.
+This advantage may be particularly attractive in any operations research applications for which massive datasets are unavailable.
+Third, exploiting the known data structure enables what-if simulation analysis (\cite{nelson2016some}), which can support performance evaluation and decision making for systems that do not yet exist.
 Consider a what-if planning decision in the service system for the future three months.
-What is an appropriate workers scheduling design if the expected number of daily user arrivals in the future three months is 20\% larger, compared to that in the historical data?
-To answer such what-if questions, there is a need to simulate new arrival processes that have 20\% of increase in the daily level but reserve the time-of-day pattern and correlation structures within a day.
-The DS-WGAN is a natural fit for this task while the plain WGAN framework cannot handle this task.
-We also discuss that the DS-WGAN framework can be integrated with other predictive models to facilitate predictive simulation.
+What is an appropriate workers scheduling design if the expected number of daily user arrivals in the future three months is 23\% larger, compared to that in the historical data?
+To answer such what-if questions, there is a need to simulate new arrival processes that have 23\% of increase in the average daily demand but preserve the time-of-day pattern and correlation structures within a day.
+The DS-WGAN framework is a natural fit for this task, which cannot be handled by the plain generative neural networks framework.